mikemac1/reading-notes-102/README.md

 # Code 201 Reading Notes

-This site holds all notes for Code Fellows' 201 Foundations of Software Development. !
+This site holds all notes for Code Fellows' 201 Foundations of Software Development.
+This will be my best effort to preview the next day's activities, record a summary of what I have read and record what I have questions on or challenges to understanding.

 ## Code 201 Table of Contents